ashkan117/web-portfolio/content/posts/reverse-row-cols-matrix.md

     rows, cols = len(m), len(m[0])
     return [[m[rows - 1 -r][c] if c == col else m[r][c] for c in range(cols)] for r in range(rows)]
 ```

+## Final Notes
+List comprehensions come in handy to make your code more compact however it could make it harder to read if the logic is too complex.
+While building your list comphrehensions it could be easier to build if you do things iteratively.
+In our case we pretended
+we just wanted to copy over the array at first.
+Once that feels comfortable you can manipulate the values of the sequences you're
+iterating over.